qualiture/BASEnvSync/README.md

 - A file `bas-env.zip` will be created which you then download to your local harddisk.

+    > NB: If you run SAP BAS / SAP Build Code from a browser (as most of us would), you cannot save the file to your local harddisk directly.
+Choose a path inside your project folder to save the file, and then right-click from the **Project Explorer** and from the context menu, choose **Download**.
+    > However, if you run SAP BAS / SAP Builkd Code inside VS Code via the Remote Development Extension, you will get the standard VS Code 'Save As' dialog which lets you save to your local harddisk directly.

     This ZIP file will contain -- if available in your Dev Space -- the following items:

     - `~/.bashrc`